Spectroscopy and Decay Properties of Excited Charmonium States

 \subsubsection{A model for hybrid states}

-The intermediate states in the hadronic transition consist of a gluon and a color-octet $c\bar{c}$ that are the states after the emission of the first gluon and before the emission of the second gluon.
+The intermediate states in the hadronic transition consist of a gluon and a color octet $c\bar{c}$ that are the states after the emission of the first gluon and before the emission of the second gluon.
 Thus, these states are the so-called hybrid states.
-We take the QCS model to calculate these hybrid states~\cite{Segovia:2014mca, Kuang:2006me,Segovia:2016xqb}.
+We {employ} the QCS model to calculate these hybrid states~\cite{Segovia:2014mca, Kuang:2006me,Segovia:2016xqb}.